oliver-oloughlin/kvdex/README.md

 ### update()

-Updates the value of an exisiting document in the KV store by id.
+Updates the value of an existing document in the KV store by id.
 By default, the `merge` strategy is used when available, falling back to `replace` for primitive types and built-in objects (Date, RegExp, etc.).
 For plain objects, the `merge-shallow` strategy is also supported.

 ```ts
 // Updates the document with a new value